yeslogic/prince-docs/docs/command-line.md

 Specify the media type (eg. print, screen).

  `--page-size=SIZE`
 Specify the page size (eg. A4, "155mm 190mm", etc).
-The syntax is the same as the `` property in [`@page`](doc-latest/doc-refs.html#at-page) rules, which can take two values for horizontal and vertical dimensions.
+The syntax is the same as the `size` property in [`@page`](doc-latest/doc-refs.html#at-page) rules, which can take two values for horizontal and vertical dimensions.
 On the command-line it needs to be written between quotes as a single argument.
-See also and .
+See also [Page size](doc-latest/paged.html#page-size) and [Page Size Keywords](doc-latest/doc-refs.html#page-size-keywords).

  `--page-margin=MARGIN`
 Specify the page margin (eg. 20mm).